-The Biodefense Program at George Mason University is an interdisciplinary research and education program with a unique focus on critical challenges at the nexus of health, science, and security.
+The Biodefense Program within George Mason University’s Schar School of Policy and Government is an interdisciplinary research and education program with a unique focus on critical challenges at the nexus of health, science, and security.
 The program provides students with a background in the science and technology of biodefense and a foundation in the theory and practice of non-proliferation, medical and public health preparedness, counterterrorism, and global health security.

 Students in the Biodefense Program acquire the knowledge and skills to assess risks to health and security, develop strategies to mitigate these risks, and bridge the gap between policy and science on security-related issues.
 George Mason’s biodefense program is designed to educate the next generation of biodefense and global health security professionals and scholars.
 It offers an MS, an online MS, and a PhD degree program.

 Our Web Site https://schar.gmu.edu/biodefense-programs

 Our official GMU Schar School of Policy and Government web site has all the information you need to figure out whether our program is right for you.